MonoidMusician/blog/sources/parser.md

 ### Generate random matching inputs

 This will randomly generate some inputs that conform to the grammar.
-Click on one to send it to be tested down below!
+Click on one to send it to be tester down below!

 :::: widget-group
 ::: {widget="Widget.Control" widget-datakey="main"}